Bridget Kendall: Career

 Kendall joined the BBC in 1983 as a radio production trainee for the BBC World Service.
 She was the BBC's Moscow correspondent from 1989 to 1994, and developed her background in Russian politics.
 She was in Moscow to witness the power struggles in the Soviet Communist Party as Mikhail Gorbachev tried to introduce reform, and reported on the break-up of the Soviet Union and the internal conflicts in Chechnya, Georgia and Tajikistan.
 She sent reports of the attempted coup in August 1991 and covered Boris Yeltsin's rise to power.

 Kendall was the BBC's Washington correspondent from 1994, becoming the Corporation's diplomatic correspondent in November 1998.
 She speaks fluent Russian, and has interviewed world leaders including two interviews with Vladimir Putin live from the Kremlin as part of internet webcasts in March 2001 and July 2006.

 She interviewed King Abdullah of Jordan for the BBC later in 2001, and hosted a similar event in Moscow with former Soviet President Gorbachev in 2002.
 She is the host of the intellectual talk show, The Forum, on BBC World Service radio.

 On 1 February 2016, Kendall was elected as the first female Master of Peterhouse, Cambridge.
 She took up her new post at the college in July, and continues to broadcast for the BBC as an external contributor.
 She served as Master of Peterhouse until July 2023, and was succeeded by Andy Parker.

 Personal life

 Kendall married freelance television journalist Nick Worrall in the early 1990s; they later divorced.

-She is the civil partner of Amanda Farnsworth, former BBC Visual Journalism and Data Editor.